-In another set of experiments, the objective was to verify the empirical probability distribution of reaching a given suboptimal target value (i.e., find a solution with cost at least as good as the target value) in function of time in different instances.
-The suboptimal values were chosen in a way that the slowest algorithm could terminate in a reasonable amount of time.
+In another set of experiments, the objective was to verify the empirical probability distribution of reaching a given sub-optimal target value (i.e. find a solution with cost at least as good as the target value) in function of time in different instances.
+The sub-optimal values were chosen in a way that the slowest algorithm could terminate in a reasonable amount of time.
 In these experiments, TSTR and GTS-II were evaluated and the execution times of 150 independent runs for each instance were computed.
-The experiment design follows the proposal of Aiex et al. [2002].
-The results of each algorithm were plotted associating with the ith smallest running time t_i a probability $p_i = (i - \frac{1}{2})/150$, which generates points $z_i = (t_i, p_i)$, for i = 1, ..., 150.
-The results shown that TSTR achieves high-probability values (\geq 50%) of reaching the target values in significantly smaller times than GTS-II, for all instances.
-Representative results are presented in Figures 3 and 4.
+The experiment design follows the proposal of [1].
+The results of each algorithm were plotted by associating the i-th smallest running time t_i with a probability $p_i = (i - \frac{1}{2})/150$, which generates points $z_i = (t_i, p_i)$, for $i = 1, \dots, 150$.
+The results show that TSTR achieves high probability values

-Fig. 3.
-Empirical probability distribution of finding target value in function of time for instances 3 and 4.
+Fig. 4.
+Empirical probability distribution of finding target value in function of time for instances 3 and 4